 Looking ahead, the Government expects slow global economic growth and geopolitical tensions will continue to constrain Hong Kong’s export performance in the near term, adding that global monetary conditions are expected to ease later in the year and provide some support.

-The Hong Kong Special Administrative Region Government today said it strongly deplored and opposed the biased remarks abo...
+The Hong Kong Special Administrative Region Government today expressed strong disapproval of the imposition of additional...